The Danger Of Food Additives And How They Affect Your Body

 Then start paying attention to the food additives you’re eating.
 Because your body is either working for you… or against you.
 And food additives are the hidden factor tipping the scale.

 1. Allergic Reactions and Sensitivities: Some additives have been associated with allergic reactions and sensitivities, particularly in susceptible individuals.
-Sulfites, commonly found in dried fruits and wines as preservatives, can trigger asthma attacks and allergic responses in sensitive individuals.
+Sulfites, commonly used as preservatives in dried fruits and wines, can trigger asthma attacks and allergic reactions in sensitive individuals.

 Likewise, artificial colors and flavors have been linked to hyperactivity in children and may exacerbate symptoms in those with attention deficit hyperactivity disorder (ADHD).